assely/documentation/posttype.md

 <a name="quering-posts"></a>
 ### [Quering posts](#quering-posts)

 Of course, once you created and registered your Posttype, you can start retrieving posts data for your views.
-In this section you will learn how you can query your custom post types.
+In this section, you will learn how you can query your custom post types.

 #### Fetching multiple posts

-The `all` method will retrive all of the posttype posts.
+The `all` method will retrieve all of the posttype posts.
 This method returns an instance of `Illuminate\Support\Collection`, so you can easily modify results with [diffrent methods](https://laravel.com/docs/5.2/collections#available-methods).

 ```php
 use App\Posttypes\Movies;